Combining Liquid and Powder Highlighter Is the Secret to a Radiant GlowSeptember 21, 2020

 The Difference Between Liquid and Powder HighlightersLiquid illuminators are typically more pigmented than powder formulas and can be used to accentuate or brighten specific spots on the face.
 Remember strobing?
 Liquid illuminators are perfect for that.

-Powder illuminators typically have softer application and deliver more of a sheer, shimmery finish.
-These types of products work well over foundation or blush to lend your skin that all-over dewy look.
+Powder highlighters typically have softer application and deliver more of a sheer, shimmery finish.
+These types of products work well over foundation or blush to give your skin that all-over dewy look.

-Product Recommendations: NYX Professional Makeup A Bit Jelly Gel Illuminator, Dermablend Glow Creator Highlighter Drops
+Some of our favorite liquid highlighters are the NYX Professional Makeup A Bit Jelly Gel Illuminator and Dermablend Glow Creator Highlighter Drops.

 How to Apply Powder HighlighterWhen using a powder-based illuminator, use either a medium-sized fluffy powder brush or an angled powder brush for application.
 After applying foundation, dust highlighter on areas like the cheeks, chin, nose and top of forehead.
 Because the application is less localized than that of liquid highlighter, the result is more of an all-over glow, as opposed to a contoured one.

 We love the L’Oréal True Match Lumi Powder Glow Illuminator and the NYX Professional Makeup Born to Glow Highlighting Palette for this.